aldertzomer/shell-genomics/_episodes/01-introduction.md

 use the following command to get there:

 ~~~
-$ cd course_data
+$ cd data
 ~~~
 {: .bash}

-We will now move a few directories deeper (since we are in the cocalc environment all files and folders needed are available from the `~/course_data/B-MBIMIGE22-23/intro_genomics_timalex` directory.
+We will now move a few directories deeper (since we are in a linux environment all files and folders needed are available from the `~/data/DataCarpentry` directory.
 Let us mover there first and then look at what it contains.
 This directory is READ ONLY so you cannot damage anyones files.

 Let's move and look at what is in this directory:

 ~~~
-$ cd ~/course_data/B-MBIMIGE22-23/intro_genomics_timalex/shell_data
+$ cd ~/data/DataCarpentry/shell_data
 $ ls
 ~~~
 {: .bash}